WHAT TO DO IN BASEL – WINTER AND SUMMER ACTIVITIES

 Cost: about 4.50 € for the view, the cathedral is free to visit.
 Please check opening times before your visit (different times for the church and tower).

-Strolling Basel´s old town is a lovely way to discover the city and find out a bit more about its history.
+Strolling Basel´s old town is a lovely way to discover the city and learn a bit more about its history.
 Old towns tend to have narrow and windy cobblestone streets, but not all old towns have houses dating back to the 15th century.

 If you’d like to enjoy a free walking tour, then download the iTour Basel app (or use a brochure, which you can pick up from the tourism office) and discover the old town in your own way.